jillesvangurp/inbot-esbulkdelete/README.md

 # Introduction

-Elasticsearch 1.6 removed the ability to delete documents by query over some performance concerns.
+Elasticsearch 1.5.3 deprecates the ability to delete documents by query over some performance concerns.
+The feature will be removed in 2.0.
 This ruby script implements delete using scan & scroll search and a bulk delete, as recommended.

 # Disclaimer